Statistical Inference for Explainable Boosting Machines: Theory

-The former can be satisfied by refitting leaf values on a hold-out dataset \citep{wager2017estimationinferenceheterogeneoustreatment}.
+The former can be satisfied by refitting leaf values on a hold-out dataset \cite{wager2017estimationinferenceheterogeneoustreatment}.
 Non-adaptivity may occur naturally, but can also be enforced by sampling from previous tree structures after a burn-in period.
 In practice, our algorithms tend to perform well even in the absence of these assumptions.

 \paragraph{Tree Geometry} We control the geometry and size of leaves to ensure locality and stable averages.
-These assumptions control the MSE of the final estimate -- \citep{zhou2019boulevardregularizedstochasticgradient} and \citep{fang2025gradient} make spiritually similar assumptions, but with different scalings in dimension that do not avoid the curse of dimensionality.
+These assumptions control the MSE of the final estimate -- \cite{zhou2019boulevardregularizedstochasticgradient} and \cite{fang2025gradient} make spiritually similar assumptions, but with different scalings in dimension that do not avoid the curse of dimensionality.
 Again, we avoid this problem due to the GAM structure of our problem setup: \begin{assumption}[Bounded Leaf Diameter] Write $\mathsf{diam}(A)=\sup_{\bx_1,\bx_2\in A}\norm{\bx_1-\bx_2}$.
-For any leaf $A$ in a tree with structure $\Pi\in Q_n^{(k)}, \forall k = 1, \cdots, p$, we need $\sup_{A \in \Pi} \mathsf{diam}(A) = O(d_n) = O(n^{-{1}/{3}})=o(\frac{1}{\log n})$. \end{assumption}
+For any leaf $A$ in a tree with structure $\Pi\in Q_n^{(k)}, \forall k = 1, \cdots, p$, we need $\sup_{A \in \Pi} \mathsf{diam}(A) = O(d_n) = O(n^{-{1}/{3}})=o(\frac{1}{\log n})$. \end{assumption} Assumption \ref{aspt:ub-minimal-leaf-size} forces trees to perform only \emph{local} averaging by keeping leaves well-balanced.
+Assumption \ref{aspt:truth} allows depths as large as $\Omega(\log n)$, which is natural for balanced binary trees.

 \begin{assumption}[Increased Minimal Leaf Size] For any $\nu >0$, the leaf geometric volume $v_n$ is bounded such that \(v_n =n^{-\frac{2}{3}+\nu}<n^{-\frac{1}{3}}=O(d_n)\). \end{assumption}